sktguha/screenreader-Quora/readme.md

 [ - jump to prev word and read it

 Others
 w - where am I key.
-Reads the current address on the address bar enter key - if any clickable link exists under the current text selection , it triggers click.
+Reads the current title on the title bar enter key - if any clickable link exists under the current text selection , it triggers click.
 Not fully supported

 If you feel you are lost just press . or / key.
 It will jump to next question